rtmigo/skifts_py/README.md

 ## Implementation details

 The search uses the [scikit-learn](https://scikit-learn.org) library, which ranks documents using [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

+## See also

+The [gifts](https://github.com/rtmigo/gifts_py) package implements the same algorithm, but in pure Python with no binary dependencies.